EBI-Metagenomics/mobilome-annotation-pipeline/README.md

 - read 1 fastq file (gzip compress)
 - read 2 fastq file (gzip compress)

-The inputs can be symbolic links and your raw_data folder file should look like this:
+The inputs can be symbolic links and your raw_data folder should look like this:

 ```bash
 $ tree raw_data